shmuelzon/esp32-ble2mqtt/README.md

     ]
     ```
 * `services` - Add additional services or override a existing definitions to the
   ones grabbed automatically during build from http://www.bluetooth.org.
-The
+Each
-  value of each service is its name which will be used in the MQTT topic instead
+  service can include a `name` field which will be used in the MQTT topic
-  of its UUID.
+  instead of its UUID.
 For example:

     ```json
     "services": {
-      "00002f00-0000-1000-8000-00805f9b34fb": "RelayService"
+      "00002f00-0000-1000-8000-00805f9b34fb": {
+        "name": "Relay Service"
       }
+    }
     ```
 * `characteristics` - Add additional characteristics or override existing
   definitions to the ones grabbed automatically during build from
   http://www.bluetooth.org.
-The value of each service is its name which will be
+Each characteristic can include a `name` field which
-  used in the MQTT topic instead of its UUID.
+  will be used in the MQTT topic instead of its UUID and a `types` array
+  defining how to parse the byte array reflecting the characteristic's value.
   For example:

     ```json
     "characteristics": {
-      "00002f01-0000-1000-8000-00805f9b34fb": "RelayState"
+      "00002f01-0000-1000-8000-00805f9b34fb": {
+        "name": "Relay State",
+        "types": [
+          "boolean"
+        ]
+      }
     }
     ```
 * `passkeys` - An object containing the passkey (number 000000~999999) that